1971chevycamaro/goin-up-the-country/README.md

 GPIO17 is for the steering servo **by default**
 GPIO15 is an auxiliary wire designed for use in Castle Creations ESC's when applicable, don't plug anything in there other than that.

-Each 5v and GND(Ground/Negative) wire belongs to the corresponding pin on the raspberrypi, see raspberrypi pinout below.
+Each 5v and GND(Ground/Negative) wire on the servo connectors belongs to the corresponding pin on the raspberrypi, see raspberrypi pinout below.
 ![alt text](https://pinout.xyz/resources/raspberry-pi-pinout.png "raspberrypi pinout")

 **software**
 Extract [goin-up-the-country.zip](https://github.com/1971chevycamaro/goin-up-the-country/archive/master.zip) to your Raspbian desktop.
 To run just go into a terminal - make sure you're in /home/pi by doing `cd ~`, type `sh Desktop/goin*/run.sh` and you can start moving! use the controls to move.

-### controls
+### Controls
 ---
 controls are typical to any video game: controls are 'w' to move forward, 'a' to turn left, 's' to move backwards, and 'd' to turn right.
 Press the Escape key to exit the program.